plusgiant5/runluau/README.md

 ## Linux/Mac Support?
 Would be a very difficult feat, as the plugins system is based off loading DLLs, and the build system generates Windows executables.

+## Command Line Arguments
+You can read the arguments passed into a Luau script simply by using `...` in the global scope.
+It will be a tuple of strings.